aurelia/aurelia/docs/user-docs/templates/repeats-and-list-rendering.md

 The key attribute serves the following purposes:

 - Change Tracking: Aurelia tracks changes in the collection using the specified property.
 When an item is added, removed, or reordered, Aurelia compares the key property values to determine which items have changed.
-- Efficient DOM Updates: Aurelia can minimize the number of DOM manipulations required when updating the rendered list by tracking changes based on the key property.
+- Minimal DOM Updates: Aurelia can minimize the number of DOM manipulations required when updating the rendered list by tracking changes based on the key property.
 It can reuse existing elements and only make necessary changes.
 - Preservation of Element State: When an item's position in the collection changes, Aurelia can preserve the state of the corresponding rendered element (such as focus, scroll position, or user input) by matching the key property values.

 #### Choosing the key Property